 Is your business the next Uber?
 Or the next Dropbox?
 Or even the next Etsy?
-It’s hard to know, when your business is just an idea, or in the early stages of development.
+It’s hard to know when your business is just an idea, or in the early stages of development, where your business will end up.
 But what do these companies have in common?
 They all took on investment to accelerate the growth of their company.

 Australia as a Funding Centre